ZhuofanShen/Rosetta-Enzyme-Design-Pipeline/README.md

 ## Prepare Your Inputs

+1. **Protein-substrate complex structures**

+Dock the substrate/TS into the protein active site using selected docking software or RosettaMatch, or simply overlay the TS onto the cofactor.
+The `enzdes_utils.py` script can explicitly consider substrate/TS isomers and conformers by loading a cloud PDB file following a specific format.

-Ligand params & conformers
+2. **Ligand params & conformers**

 Generate a ligand .params file (and optional rotamer library PDB) with molfile_to_params.py from Rosetta/PyRosetta tooling.
-Use -in:file:extra_res_fa to load the params at run time.
+Use --parameters_files to load the params at run time.
-Rosetta Commons
-+2
-Rosetta Commons
-+2

-Enzyme‑design constraints
+3. **Enzyme‑design constraints**

+Recommended: Use --distance/angle/dihedral_constraint_atoms along with --distance/angle/dihedral_constraint_parameters to define desired catalytic geometries, i.e., distances/angles/dihedrals.
-Prepare an enzyme‑design .cst (match/enzdes geometric constraint) file that encodes desired catalytic geometries/distances/angles.
+Alternative: Prepare an enzyme‑design .cst (Match/EnzDes geometric constraint) file that encodes desired catalytic geometries.
-Rosetta Commons

 Rosetta’s official docs provide short, practical tutorials on preparing ligands and constraints.